 Stop the Great Designation Scramble before it begins

 After a year marked by fewer trips to the dry cleaners than usual, many litigators are gearing up for a full-to-bursting docket throughout 2021 and beyond.
 It may be tempting to put off substantive changes to your case development process when staring down a jam-packed calendar.
 However, introducing a practice like systemizing designation identification from across your teams’ highlights and annotations can save a number of headaches when The Great Designation Scramble looms.
 The right platform can help you easily identify and export the testimony you want to designate with powerful search capabilities and issue tags.
 You’ll be ready to locate impeachment evidence and identify evidentiary objections – even if the eve of a pre-trial conference is already upon you.

 Automate, automate, automate

-While the jury is still out on the feasibility of automating processes such as participating in a Zoom meeting, it should come as a welcome relief from the litany of manual steps that typically go into preparing video evidence for presentation and formatting filings.
+While the jury is still out on the feasibility of automating Zoom meeting participation, other processes litany of manual steps that typically go into preparing video evidence for presentation and formatting filings.
 Any investment you can make in tools that automate tasks such as building designation tables, Bluebook citation formatting, timecoding, and video clipping will give you back more time than you might think to devote to strategy.

 It’s never too late in your matter or too close to trial to adopt more efficient case development processes.
 Making a change to your practice that buys you even a few hours can be well worth the effort and risk.
 Just ask these pet owners – erm, sets of coworkers.